TheSethRose/X-Pilot/docs/tweepy-v2-streaming-guide.md

 ## Managing Stream Rules

-Before starting a stream, you'll need to define rules that specify which tweets to receive.
+Before starting a stream, you'll need to define rules that specify which posts to receive.
 Rules are persistent and will stay active even when your connection is closed.

 ### Adding Rules